 On your way to work, you pass a small pond.
-On hot days, children sometimes play in the pond, which is only about knee-deep.
-The weather’s cool today, though, and the hour is early, so you are surprised to see a child splashing about in the pond.
+Children sometimes play in the pond, which is only about knee-deep.
+The weather’s cool, though, and it’s early, so you are surprised to see a child splashing about in the pond.

 If you’re like most people, you are probably saying to yourself right now: “I wouldn’t have walked past that child.
 I would have stopped to help.”
 Perhaps you would have; but remember that, as we have already seen, 5.4 million children under 5 years old died in 2017, with a majority of those deaths being from preventable or treatable causes.
 Here is just one case, described by a man in Ghana to a researcher from the World Bank: